Paradox as Gift to Open the Prophetic Heart

 All raw epistemic activity—attention, perception, articulation—depends upon the ethical infusing the aesthetic (Heb.
 5:13–14)--a hermeneutics of metaphysics.
 Without character derived from repentance (metanoia), there is no applied knowledge (dianoia, Matt.
 22:37).
 Language learning is not a neutral process.
 It requires experience, repentance, and the habitus of virtue.
 Epistemology is always embodied and moral.
 A machine that cannot process the data of character—empathy, integrity, ethical judgment and steadfastness—cannot assist human learning or progress.
 It may simulate insight but cannot inhabit paradox or unfold processive truth—discernment guided by the Spirit, unfolding through embodiment and ethical-aesthetic competence.

 There is an undeniable lure in tethering oneself to Frankenstein—a secular, confected identity born of physical comparison and envy, masked as ego exaltation within narcissistic secularity.
 Such mirrors attendant fracture in the guise of escaping paradox, bringing forth the stumbles in processing metanoia of ethics (heart) and aesthetic training (purity of internal imaging rather than performance).
 This training includes processing paradox, synesthetic phenomena, parable’s condensation of worldly and heavenly abundance, and poetic déjà vu to arrive to a right, finite approach to eternal time.
-The latter serves as gateway to the knowledge that God knows all, and the human is unable in herself to pursue and program telic ethics and may align with telic grace--by virtue that serves others and the creation first.
+The latter serves as gateway to the knowledge that God knows all, and the human is unable in herself to pursue and program telic ethics to align with telic grace--by virtue that serves others and the creation first.
 So that we pass successfully through nature’s tests to arrive at our glory of essence for which we have been created.

 Yet paradox does not merely challenge knowledge detached from metaphysics or ethically devoid aesthetics, it intensifies the question of Being.
 For esse—the essence of being rightly ordered toward its divine telos—is not static substance [Latin: substantia], but entelechy: a movement, an aligning, a becoming—a flow [ousia].
 And it is precisely here that paradox becomes not an epistemic obstacle, but an ontological crucible for potentia and Parousia—entering into and participating with the attending Spirit of grace.